One Million Trek Bicycles Recalled

 The Wisconsin-based company stated that the repairs would take less than five minutes to complete.
 In addition to the injured rider who became paralyzed, several other riders were injured.

-Phillips Law Group attorneys vigorously defend the rights of injured cyclists.
+Phillips Law Group personal injury attorneys in Phoenix vigorously defend the rights of injured cyclists.
 If you or a loved one has been harmed in an accident involving a recalled Trek bicycle, contact our attorneys immediately.